-It is important to note that anadiplosis is part of another figure of speech chiasmus.
+It is important to note that anadiplosis is part of another figure of speech, chiasmus.
 However, every anadiplosis does not necessarily reverse its structure like it is done in chiasmus.
-For instance, “Forget what you want to remember, and remember what you want to forget,” is an example of chiasmus (as it involves a reversal of structure in the second clause) and anadiplosis as word “remember” marks the end of one clause and the start of the subsequent clause.
+For instance, “Forget what you want to remember, and remember what you want to forget” is an example of chiasmus (as it involves a reversal of structure in the second clause) and anadiplosis, as the word “remember” marks the end of one clause and the start of the subsequent clause.

-Anadiplosis does not always employ a reversal of structure as in the sentence “The land of my fathers and my fathers can have it.”
-It is an example of anadiplosis involving a typical repetition of the word “my father” but, unlike chiasmus, the structure of the final clause is not reversed.
+Anadiplosis does not always employ a reversal of structure as in the sentence “The land of my fathers, and my fathers can have it.”
+It is an example of anadiplosis involving a typical repetition of the word “my fathers” but, unlike chiasmus, the structure of the final clause is not reversed.

 Anadiplosis Examples in Literature

-“……… you must make every effort to support your faith with goodness, and goodness with knowledge, and knowledge with self-control, and self-control with endurance, and endurance with godliness, and godliness with mutual affection, and mutual affection with love” ( The Bible, II Peter 1:5 – 7)
+“… you must make every effort to support your faith with goodness, and goodness with knowledge, and knowledge with self-control, and self-control with endurance, and endurance with godliness, and godliness with mutual affection, and mutual affection with love.”

 In this verse, one is able to see how all the mentioned qualities are connected to each other with the use of anadiplosis.